SwoopGT/Steam-Games-Recommender-System-using-Apple-Turicreate/README.md

 </br>

 ##### 5.5.3 Display the results
-The recommendations for the top 5 users are obtained and compared in the Result section.
+The recommendations for the top 5 users were obtained and compared in the Results section.

 </br>